 Malcolm Yards, a PourMyBeer family member in Minneapolis, MN, is taking advantage of the benefits self-pour brings.
 When comparing the total revenue from their 32 self-pour tap wall to their bar, they found some astonishing numbers.

-Download the case study below to learn which setup (traditional or self-pour) brings in most of their total alcohol revenue, where most of their pours come from, and how much staff is needed to operate each.
+Download this case study to learn which set up — traditional or self-pour — brings in most of their total alcohol revenue, where most of their pours come from, and how much staff is needed to operate each.

 For restaurant owners, having potential employees show up for an interview is 50% of the battle.
 Although it is hard to find candidates, do not settle.
 Your workers are a reflection of your business.
-You can train someone to be a waiter/waitress, but you cannot train them to be a good person.
+You can train someone to be a waiter or waitress, but you cannot train them to be a good person.
 Look for a person who will fit into the culture of your organization.
-When interviewing potential employees, a good thing to keep in mind is the Danny Meyer strategy.
+When interviewing potential employees, a good thing to keep in mind is the Danny Meyer strategy:

-- Empathy – Caring and aware of how their actions will make others feel.
+- Empathy: Caring and being aware of how their actions will make others feel.

 Also, ensure you are asking the right questions.
-Questions such as what are your weaknesses, where do you see yourself in 5 years, and why should I hire you, do not provide you with the information needed to tell if they are a good cultural fit.
-Instead, ask, what is teamwork to you, what was one area your manager asked you to improve on, and how would you rate your previous bosses, which will allow them to provide insightful answers.
+Questions such as what are your weaknesses, where do you see yourself in 5 years, and “why should I hire you,” do not provide you with the information needed to tell if they are a good cultural fit.
+Instead, ask what teamwork means for them, what was one area their manager asked them to improve on, and how would they rate their previous bosses — which will allow them to provide insightful answers.

 When hiring new employees and training current employees on new procedures, ensure that the process is easy and efficient.
-You do not want to create overly time-consuming training procedures.
-This will deter new employees from staying past training.
+You want to create manageable training procedures.
+This will ensure new employees stay post-training.
 Many people are looking to get hired, start working and make money.

 Introduce the new hire to each member of the team.
 This will make them more comfortable and create the amazing culture every owner wants.
-During this orientation/training process, the new hire will see the everyday tasks of each employee and learn a lot through visual learning and hands-on training.
+During this orientation or training process, the new hire will see the everyday tasks of each employee and learn a lot through visual learning and hands-on training.

 Training costs can be expensive for independent restaurants, but there are methods and tools to ensure new hires get taught what they need to know at a low cost.
 Tools like Trainual have a low monthly cost and allow operators to build out their training online through pictures, videos, and text and pass it to all employees.
 It is a hefty workload in the beginning, but helpful in the long run.

-If you have not done so in a while, reevaluate your training process to ensure it is as productive as possible.
+If it has been a while since you have done so, reevaluate your training process to ensure it is as productive as possible.
 Also, assure that all employees get trained on the new technologies implemented in your bar or restaurant.

 Many hospitality workers left the industry for more stable jobs, but 55% of surveyed job seekers said they would consider taking a lower-paying job if it offered attractive benefits.
 Right now, many are seeking out positions where they will receive health insurance, sick and parental leave, and the ability to work flexible hours.
-Many restaurant workers are also looking to get jobs at businesses offering non-tip wages when setting up, breaking down, and cleaning.
-If you can create more stability through your perks/benefits, you will increase your employee retention rate and attract new employees!
+Many restaurant workers are also looking for jobs at businesses offering non-tip wages when setting up, breaking down, and cleaning.
+If you can create more stability through your perks and benefits, you will increase your employee retention rate and attract new employees!

 Getting feedback from your employees is so important.
 For workers to feel comfortable and willing to work in a difficult industry, they must be able to speak their minds.
 Shiftnote is a flexible platform that allows team members to add feedback in an organized manner for you to review and act on.

-- Focus on one task at a time: Studies have shown that multitasking is never helpful.
+- Focus on one task at a time: Studies have shown that multitasking isn’t helpful.
 While you may want to chat with customers, check up on orders and train new employees simultaneously, choosing the most critical task and focusing on that first is more effective.

 - Boost morale: A small team that works well together is often better than many employees with little training.
 Finding ways to boost morale will make employees more likely to stick around.
 Some ways to improve your staff’s experience are to make changes based on their feedback and encourage them to develop friendships with each other.